Cosmetics

 The scar over the face has caused the dinosaur to become blind, making this a large scar.

-They could be caused by unrelated incidents, which is acceptable for a Large Scar Applicator as both are considered large scars by themselves.
+They could be caused by unrelated incidents, which is acceptable for a Large Scars item as both are considered large scars by themselves.

 scar-large2.webp